 Although it only takes pressing a couple of keys to take a screenshot on Mac, the fact remains that Mac screen capture is something that hasn’t historically felt all that intuitive.
-For example, in addition to different key commands for screenshotting windows vs. smaller selections, recording video of your screen for a long time was only possible through QuickTime Player.
+For example, in addition to different key commands for screenshotting windows vs. smaller selections, recording video of your screen, for a long time, was only possible through QuickTime Player.

-Although macOS Mojave has changed much of this, how to screenshot on Mac remains a heavy-hitting search query, as not everyone uses the latest version of macOS.
+Although macOS Mojave has changed much of this, how to take a screenshot on Mac remains a heavy-hitting search query, as not everyone uses the latest version of macOS.
 Below you’ll find more information on taking a screenshot on Mac (and capturing video), as well as some useful tools to make your Apple screenshot life easier.

-Exploring Mac Screenshot Basics
+Mac Screenshot Basics